nekitivlev/CompoundExpressions/CompoundExpressionsProposalFull.md

 ### C++

-In C++, compound expressions are quite powerful, especially within control flow struc- tures.
+In C++, compound expressions are quite powerful, especially within control flow structures.
 They often leverage the comma operator, which allows the execution of multiple expressions where each expression is evaluated and the result of the last expression is returned.